-At the end of the reporting period the Company had capital in excess of the minimum statutory requirements and slightly above the target capital range endorsed by the Board in the Capital Management Plan.
+At the end of the reporting period the Company had capital in excess of the minimum statutory requirements, but below the target capital range endorsed by the Board in the Capital Management Plan.
+This is mainly driven by the deferred claims liability.